 For users imported from LDAP, passwords are maintained by the LDAP database and referenced by SystemOn during sign in.
 To avoid a conflict with the database, these users cannot reset their passwords through SystemOn.

-Set up automatic emails to notify your team of important updates to their inventories.
+Set up automatic emails to notify your team of important updates to their devices.

-Set up automatic SMS text messaging to alert your team of important updates to their inventories.
+Set up automatic SMS text messaging to alert your team of important updates to their devices.
 Shure SystemOn uses your Twilio account to facilitate the messages.

 Note: An internet connection is required on the server or computer installed with SystemOn